 Chorkies love to spend time with family and grown children.
 They love to play and be spoiled by all the family members.
 Experts also believe that they are the right companion for older people.

 People with small kids must think twice before bringing a Yorkechi at home.
-Even though a proper care and socialization with the kids are undertaken, those little doggies can still be aggressive towards the young children.
+Even though proper care and socialization with the kids are undertaken, those little doggies can still be aggressive towards young children.

 Chorkie is a very clever, but extremely stubborn dog, hard to train, just because of his character traits.
 This does not mean that they cannot be trained, but it will only take more effort, patience, and perseverance.